mvolkmann/blog/src/swift.md

 ```

 Instance properties and instance methods that
-refer to static properties and methods must prefix them
+refer to type properties and methods must prefix them
 with the class name followed by a period.
-However, initializers and static methods do not require prefixing
+However, initializers and type methods do not require prefixing
-to refer to static properties and methods.
+to refer to type properties and methods.

 To implement a class (subclass) that inherits
 the properties and methods of another class (superclass),